Conflict of Interest Policy

 Scope

-This policy applies to all Multrees employees (permanent, temporary and contract), it does not apply to non-executive directors as the activities carried out by Multrees will not give rise to potential conflicts with non-executive directors for PA dealing.
+This policy applies to all employees of Multrees (permanent, temporary and contract), it does not apply to non-executive directors as the activities carried out by Multrees will not give rise to potential conflicts with non-executive directors for PA dealing.

 Connected Persons